Eolactoria

-Eolactoria sorbinii is an extinct prehistoric boxfish that lived during the Lutetian epoch of the middle Eocene, in Monte Bolca.
-It had two pairs of long spines, one over each eye, and one pair beneath the anal and caudal fins, arranged very similarly to those possessed by the modern genus Lactoria (e.g., "cowfish"), but were, in comparison, much longer.
+Eolactoria ("dawn Lactoria") is an extinct genus of highly unusual prehistoric boxfish from the Eocene.
+It contains a single species, E. sorbinii from the Ypresian-aged Monte Bolca site in Italy.

+It had two pairs of long spines, one over each eye, and one pair beneath the anal and caudal fins, arranged very similarly to those possessed by the modern genus Lactoria (e.g., "cowfish"), but much longer.
 E. sorbinii had a fifth spine between the two eye-spines, arranged and looking very much like a nose.

 The only known fossil specimen is about 5 cm (2 in) long.